FarronF/limerick-council-meetings/meetings/2023/10/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 18th September 2023.md

 through to NTA Phase 3 – Preliminary Design.

-To Progress to Phase 4 – Statutory Approvals, a Natura Impact Statement has been prepared--- 11
+To Progress to Phase 4 – Statutory Approvals, a Natura Impact Statement has been prepared
+---
+11

 for inclusion with a planning application to An Bord Pleanála.
 The NIS is currently going